Aryl halide: Benzyne

-Aryl halides often react via the intermediacy of benzynes.
-Chlorobenzene and sodium amide react in liquid ammonia to give aniline by this pathway.
+When treated with strong base, some aryl halides often react via the intermediacy of benzynes.
+Benzyne is an intermediate in the reaction of chlorobenzene with strongly basic reagents such as potassium amide, even at −33 °C. It is also implicated in the conversion of chlorobenzene to phenol using sodium hydroxide, which requires high temperatures.

 Organometallic reagent formation

-Aryl halides react with metals, generally lithium or magnesium, to give more organometallic derivatives that function as sources of aryl anions.
-By the metal-halogen exchange reaction, aryl halides are converted to aryl lithium compounds.
-Illustrative is the preparation of phenyl lithium from bromobenzene using butyl lithium (BuLi):
+Aryl halides react with metals, generally lithium or magnesium, to give organometallic derivatives that function as sources of aryl anions.
+By the metal–halogen exchange reaction, aryl halides are converted to aryl lithium compounds.
+Illustrative is the preparation of phenyllithium from bromobenzene using n-butyllithium (n-BuLi):